poppinss/string/README.md

 // hello-love-world
 ```

-You can add custom replacements for Unicode values as follows.
+You can define custom replacements for Unicode values as follows.

 ```ts
 import string from '@poppinss/string'